netenglabs/suzieq/docs/2020-roadmap.md

         asserts from 127 people it will be a mess the way it is
         * asserts are ways to build health checks to assure your network is behaving as expected even during changes
-1. integration with out systems
+1. integration with other systems

 ## We believe users are moving away from: (If you disagree, let us know)